 Ontology process: Since the dog will be on the farm, the system will first infer that they will be around other animals.
-The system will also know to find dogs that are capable of being trained to perform tasks, like herding other animals.
-From here, the system knows to narrow down for a larger, athletic dog with a loud bark.
+The system will also know to find dogs that are capable of being trained to perform tasks, like herding other animals, and a dog that is likely to get along with other animals.
+From here, the system knows to narrow down for an athletic, trainable dog that is animal friendly.
 Additionally, with the owner living in Texas, the dog will need to be able to withstand lots of heat in addition to lots of exercise.
-Using this information, the system will query for breeds with high tolerance for other farm animals, high activity levels, high intelligence and a light fur coat.
-The system will sort by popularity and return the top 10 results, with the top 1 results being an Australian Cattledog.
+Using this information, the system will query for breeds with high tolerance for other farm animals, high activity levels, high trainability and a light fur coat.
+The system will sort by popularity and return the top 10 results, with the top 1 results being an australian cattle dog.